 It was just past 8 o’clock & the Saturday-night dinner rush was winding down when I checked my phone.
 I had several missed calls & a text from my brother: “Sis, give me a call when you get this.
 It’s about Mama.”
 My heart dropped.
 I found @melissaistrong & told her I needed to make a call.
 When my brother picked up, he relayed the news: “We don’t know what’s wrong, but she came home sick from work, throwing up.
 She went to lie down but just wasn’t acting right, so I went to check on her a bit later & found her bleeding out her nose & mouth.
 She was nearly unresponsive.
 The paramedics came & rushed her to the ER.
 We still don’t know any more than that, but they think it was a stroke.”
 I was doubled over crying when Melissa found me out back.
 I told her what I’d just found out.
 Instantly, she wrapped me in her arms.
 When she let go, she said, “Whatever you need, just let us know.
 However we can help.”
 I spent a few minutes out back crying & then “got it together.”
 I went back inside, thinking I’d finish up my last couple tables & then figure out a plan.
 But when @witmer.john.yo saw me, he knew I wasn’t okay.
 I told him as much as I knew.
 “Go home,” he said.
 “We’ll take care of this.
 Just go home & do what you need to do.”
 So, I went home &, still not having received any updates, booked the first flight out the next morning.
 My mom had, in fact, had a (thankfully very mild) stroke.
 But getting to be with her in the hospital, help her get settled in back home, & fill out uncomfortable but essential advanced directives in preparation for the future meant everything to me.
 Now, there are a lot of jobs that would have allowed me to go home.
 But being part of the Bird & Jim family meant so much more than that.
 It meant being HELD while I cried; that, without having to make any arrangements myself, my teammates stepped in & covered my shifts; daily texts from my managers & coworkers checking in; knowing that if finances had been a hindrance, I’d have had been supported; not having to rush back but being able to take my time.
 I’ve been working in restaurants since I was 14 & got my first real job as a dishwasher, & there is something special about your restaurant family.
 My best friend from my high school years didn’t even go to my school; we worked together at a local diner.
 The people I keep most in contact with from college are coworkers or regulars from the bar I worked at.
 And the same applies ten-fold today working at Bird & Jim. ❤️ @peetshot19 aka Chazz We are still excepting donations for staff go fund me account Chazz is so much more than just restaurant worker (as all of our teammates are).
 She worked her tail off getting a degree from Purdue University and is destined to save the world in some way shape or form.
 We're just happy to have her on our team in the interim.
 She is dedicated to love, truth and honesty. @birdandjim #birdandjim #team #family #restaurant #colorado #saveindprestaurants #toomanytofail #community #ourstories

 My name is Jesus, this is my story.
 I was born in Mexico, I recently moved to Colorado two years ago.
-I’ve never worked at a restaurant before until I started working at Bird & Jim.
+I’ve never worked at a restaurant before until I started working at Bird & Jim, now I am a kitchen manager.
 I never thought I would enjoy cooking as much as I love it now.
 Thank you Chef Ethan for teaching me so many things, and for giving me the opportunity of being part of your team.
 I am also thankful for my coworkers they are incredible people.
 I never imagined being part of this team but I’m very happy I am.
 I hope this situation ends soon.
 Thank you all who have been making donations—my wife and I just had a baby boy—it all helps so much.
 God bless you all.

 work at Bird & Jim because I love to serve, to host a good party, to smooth through 5 things at once.
 Together, we dine with grace and fun.
 Some days I have my head down and some days I have my heart out.
 I am so grateful this place is here.
 I miss my townies.
 Thank you, Ethan, John and Melissa for making great.